Crane-Mocker/Euler-Guardian/README.md

 #### FilesChanged

-被改变的文件检查
+Check changed files

 ![ER-2](pic/ER-2.png)

-1. 文件打开，但是文件已被删除(除浏览器)

-tmpArr[]
+1. files that are opened but deleted (except browser)

 |0|1|2|3|4|5|6|7|8|9|
 |---|---|---|---|---|---|---|---|---|---|
 |COMMAND|PID|USER|FD|TYPE|DEVICE|SIZE/OFF|NLINK|NODE|NAME|

-2. 文件改变时间检查

-检查7天之内，指定目录下ctime改变

-- atime: access time, 在读取文件或者执行文件时更改的
-- ctime: change time, 在写入文件、更改所有者、权限或链接设置时随Inode内容更改而更改
-- mtime：modify time, 写入文件时更改
+2. files changed in 7 days

+- atime: Access timestamp, which indicates the last time a file was accessed.

+- ctime : Change timestamp, which refers to the last time some metadata related to the file was changed.

+- mtime: Modified timestamp, which is the last time a file's contents were modified.

 #### ProcAnalyse

-进程检查
+If there are processes using CPU more than n%

 ![ER-3](pic/ER-3.png)

-检查proc使用CPU的百分比是否多于n%

 #### HiddenProc

-检查隐藏的process, 并按升序排序
+Check hidden processes and sort

 #### HistoryCheck

 ![ER-4](pic/ER-4.png)

-1. 检查history中wget

-2. 检查history中ssh

-3. 检查是否有ssh的root用户口令爆破
+1. Check `wget` in history

+2. Check `ssh` in history

+3. Check ssh brute-force as root

 #### UserAnalyse

 ![ER-5](pic/ER-5.png)

-1. 检查有root权限的用户是否为root
+1. If `root` is the only root user

-2. 检查空口令用户
+2. Users without passwords

-3. 可登陆用户

-4. 所有用户的上次登录情况
+3. Users that are able to login

+4. Last login of all users

 #### CronCheck

 ![ER-6](pic/ER-6.png)

-1. root的crontab files检查
+1. crontab files of root

-2. cron后门检查
+2. cron backdoor

 #### WebshellCheck

 ![ER-7](pic/ER-7.png)

-基于文件的webshell检查, 支持php asp jsp
+Webshell check based on files, supporting php, asp and jsp

 ## Reference